 Taylor photographed Michael Kristoff’s Live at the Foxes Den starring Jackson Rathbone and That Evening Sun starring Mia Wasikowska and Hal Holbrook.
 Joe Leydon of Variety praised Taylor’s handsome photography on the film: “‘That Evening Sun’ benefits greatly from the eloquent widescreen lensing of Rodney Taylor – noteworthy for its muted color schemes and meticulously balanced compositions.”

 Other features Taylor has shot include: Save Me, which premiered at the 2007 Sundance Film Festival; the powerful film Swimmers, which received acclaim as an official selection of the 2005 Sundance Film Festival and won the Grand Jury Prize for Best New American Film at the Seattle Film Festival; and Grind, where Taylor was chosen for the International Cinematographers Guild Film Showcase in 1999 for his work on the 35mm short film.

-Taylor has been the cinematographer on numerous IMAX films including: Wired to Win, a film about the Tour de France; the Academy Award nominated Alaska: Spirit of the Wild; Ride Around the World, an international cowboy film; and Michael Jordan to the Max.
+Taylor is known for his IMAX cinematography, with films including: Wired to Win, a film about the Tour de France; the Academy Award nominated Alaska: Spirit of the Wild; and Ride Around the World, an international cowboy film.
 In 2003 Taylor received the Kodak Vision Award for his excellence and versatility in the IMAX format.